k1kolev/info/features/ui-ux-features/dashboard.md

 The **all-around Dashboard** in **@@name** is intended to **summarize all elements** of **your commitments and undertakings** in your work to **display them on a single, neatly arranged screen**.

 To do so, the **Dashboard** combines **a suite of tools and features** to **visualize all the data you constantly look at, access, and use** during your day.
-The Dashboard is the one-stop solution to review your engagements in a snap, receive quick insights, and get a grasp of your tasks, assignemtns, and data from multiple points of view.
+The **Dashboard** is **the one-stop solution** to review the information of your interest in a snap, access various groups of data in a single tap, receive quick insights, as well as get an overall view your tasks and assignments from multiple points of view.